 The Equal Justice Project (EJP) is a non-partisan pro bono charity that applies law students’ legal training and knowledge to promote social equality, inclusivity, and access to justice in our local and wider community.

 What We Do

 Founded in 2005 by two students at the University of Auckland’s Faculty of Law, EJP now mobilises over 100 law student volunteers annually.
-In 2017, we aim to continue our mission through our four main projects: Pro Bono, Community, Communications, and Access.
+We put our mission statement into practice through our four main projects: Access, Communications, Community and Pro Bono.

 - The Pro Bono team provides research and analytical support to practitioners, academics, interest organisations, and community groups who share EJP’s goals.